How much does an ecommerce website cost, though?

 Otherwise, you won't have the steady stream of new and repeat customers that you need to survive.

-However, SEO will cost you per month.
+However, ecommerce SEO will require a monthly investment.
 Ranking well in search engines requires a lot of ongoing work so that your competitors don't bump you out of Google results.

 That means SEO isn't a once-and-done endeavor.
 You have to continually. work on your site so that you continually earn new customers.